 E Subacute granulomatous thyroiditis

-F Nodular goiter
+F Diffuse goiter

 A clinical study is performed involving subjects who developed Addision disease.
 They were recorded to have laboratory studies with hyponatremia, hyperkalemia, hypoglycemia, and decreased plasma cortisol.
 They became hypotensive.
 In some subjects, this disease had an acute onset over less than 2 days' time.
-Which of the following diseases is most likely to produce this acute course?
+Which of the following conditions is most likely to produce this acute course?

 A Waterhouse-Friderichsen syndrome